googleinterns/donatia/README.md

 This project integrates multiple Google APIs.
 To get these services to work, a google cloud project must be set up with API credentials.
 See https://console.cloud.google.com/ for more information.

-API keys are stored in the Google Cloud Project setting or the local computer's environmental variables for remote and local deployment, respectively.
+API keys are stored in the Google Cloud Project setting or local environmental variables for remote and local deployment, respectively.

 ## Authors